 In particular, Black Walnut is prone to becoming scuffed.
 So rather than dragging furniture across the flooring, it is better to lift and move it.
 This way you can ensure that your flooring remains in the best condition possible.

 Walnut flooring is known for its deeper tones and this is where another con lies.
-The everyday dust and debris of living in a home appear much easier than those wood floorings that are lighter in color and tone.
+The everyday dust and debris of living in a home appear much easier than those wood floorings that are lighter in colour and tone.

 Therefore, the maintenance of keeping the floor clean will be an everyday chore.
 Pet hairs, dirt, and debris that is picked up on your shoes from outside will be starkly apparent meaning that you will have to sweep, hoover or mop it on a regular basis.